Anytus: Ancestry

 Anytus appears to have been one of the nouveaux riche of Athens, that is, of the commercial class and not one of the landed aristocracy that had ruled the city since time immemorial.
 His father is believed to be the Anthemion, son of Diphilus, that dedicated a statue on the Acropolis in thanks for his rise to class of “knight”.
 The Aristotelian Athenaion Politeia had this attribution:In the Acropolis there is a votive offering, a statue of Diphilus, bearing this inscription:

 “Anthemion, the son of Diphilos, has dedicated this statue to the Gods, when from the status of a Thetis he had been raised to the status of a Knight.”

-And a horse stands in evidence beside the man, implying that this was what was meant by belonging to the rank of Knight.Though this connection for Anytus is not certain, most modern historians accept it based on Socrates’ comment in Plato’s Meno to the effect that Anytus was:the son of Anthemion, a man of property and good sense, who didn’t get his money out of the blue or as a gift… but earned it by his own brains and hard work.The family wealth was generated by Anthemion’s tannery and shoemaking businesses.
+And a horse stands in evidence beside the man, implying that this was what was meant by belonging to the rank of Knight.Though this connection for Anytus is not certain, most modern historians accept it based on Socrates’s comment in Plato’s Meno to the effect that Anytus was:the son of Anthemion, a man of property and good sense, who didn’t get his money out of the blue or as a gift ... but earned it by his own brains and hard work.The family wealth was generated by Anthemion’s tannery and shoemaking businesses.
 Anytus inherited and continued to manage these.

 Career

-Little is known of Anytus’ activities during his adult years – just a few incidents in which he was involved.
+Little is known of Anytus’s activities during his adult years – just a few incidents in which he was involved.

 He was appointed to the post of general (strategos) in late years of the Peloponnesian War.
 In 409/8 BC, he was assigned the task of taking a fleet of ships to defend the outpost of Pylos in the western Peloponnese.
 Athens had captured this rocky crag in 425 BC and staffed it with runaway helots who harassed the Spartans in the region in the following years.
 In the spring and summer of 409 BC, it was under attack by the Spartans, and the Athenians sought to bolster its defenses with the force led by Anytus.
 He failed to complete the mission because storms at sea prevented his sailing around the southern reaches of the Peloponnese.
 When he returned to Athens he was prosecuted for treason, something frequently done to generals who failed to complete the tasks assigned to them.
 In this case, he was acquitted on the charge, allegedly because he bribed the jury – the first person to have done so.
 (This was not easy to do, given that Athenian juries numbered between 200 and 2,000 men.)